Joseph Arthur at Rough Trade East

 I Miss the Zoo is a clear stand-out as the best illustration of Arthur’s flair for the narrative, as he tells a story of a life of addiction and “the euphoria of dying and being born all at once”.
 Finishing with a throwback to Almost Blue from The Graduation Ceremony, the crowd are left with an admiration for Arthur’s lyricism and an inescapable sense of intrigue for what the rest of The Ballad of Boogie Christ might bring.

-For further information about Joseph Arthur and future events visit here.
+For further information and future events visit Joseph Arthur’s website here.

 Watch the video for Saint of Impossible Causes here: